Growing up near Pampanga, Burong Hipon was always that irresistible temptation that my grandmother’s kitchen turned out twice a month.

 Instructions

-- Transfer this mixture into your sterilized glass jars (malinis na garapon), filling them up to the neck.
-Press the mixture down firmly (pisahin ng mabuti) to remove any air pockets – these can lead to improper fermentation.
-Clean the jar rims with paper towels, place a clean piece of plastic wrap over each rim, then seal the lids tightly.
+- Pack this mixture into your sterilized jars, filling up to the neck.
+Press down firmly to remove air pockets.
+Wipe the jar rims clean with paper towels.
+Place plastic wrap on top of each jar before closing the lids tightly.

-- Place your jars in a dark cabinet or pantry where the temperature stays between 68-80°F (20-26°C).
-Let the mixture ferment (paasiman) for 7 days.
-After this first week, you should notice liquid collecting at the bottom of the jars – this is a good sign.
-When you open the jars, there should be no foul smell.
+- Store the jars in a dark cabinet at room temperature for 7 days.
+After a week, you should see liquid at the bottom of the jars.
+When you open them, they shouldn’t smell bad.

 Tips from Lola’s Kitchen